Program Rules & Regulations

 The Program is an exploratory academic program for mature, self-motivated high-school students looking to gain a pre-college summer experience.
 Participants are required to attend all courses and workshops, and are strongly encouraged to engage in social activities.
 The ability of participants to follow Program and University rules, Federal, State and local laws, and to act independently in a supportive college setting is required.

-Although participants will have contact information for Community Managers at all times while participating in the Program, staff and/or faculty supervision is provided during the following scheduled activities: courses, faculty meetings, workshops, and social activities.
+Although participants will have contact information for Residential Assistants at all times while participating in the Program, staff and/or faculty supervision is provided during the following scheduled activities: courses, Instructor meetings, workshops, and social activities.
 During free time and social and recreational activities, participants may choose to engage in independent, small, or large group activities of their choosing.

 Harassment, Hazing, Intimidation and/or Bullying